Applying to the English Schools' Orchestra

 Where can I buy tickets?

-Tickets are available from the St John's Smith Square box office.
+Tickets will be available from the Cadogan Hall box office.

 Prior to the Course